DIDSR/BoneJ_Headless/index.rst

 Installation
 ------------

-Fiji can be installed with the followingn link:
+Fiji can be installed with the following link:

 *  ``https://imagej.net/software/fiji/downloads``